breezy-weather/breezy-weather/CONTRIBUTE.md

 Additionally, any added preferences means implementing it, make the code execute conditionally for everyone, and maintain it (test it, handle bug reports, etc).
 What looks like a simple option can represent a lot of work.

 So, the idea is to make a fair use of preferences, so if it covers too narrow of a case, it won’t be implemented.

+You can read [Niagara’s design principles](https://help.niagaralauncher.app/article/8-niagaras-design-principles) for a similar take on the matter (although due to the nature of this weather app, the “universal” criteria doesn’t always apply to us).

 ### New weather sources